Home » How To

 In Alberta, a bill of sale is required for both private and business-to-consumer vehicle transactions.
 This document can be handwritten and doesn’t need to be notarized, but it is legally binding when signed by both parties.

-How Does a Bill of Sale Work in Alberta?
+How a Bill of Sale Works in Alberta

 The most common uses of a bill of sale are listed below.